 Pekingese breeding continued during the Tao Kuang period (1821-1851), after which British looters plundered the imperial summer palace in 1860, bringing with them five royal Lion Dogs to England.

-One of these Pekingese dogs was gifted to Queen Victoria, thereby increasing the demand for the breed and insuring its place in British society.
-For several decades, ownership of a Pekingese dog was a sign of privilege and wealth.
+One of these dogs was gifted to Queen Victoria, thereby increasing the demand for the breed and insuring its place in British society.
+For several decades, ownership of the breed was a sign of privilege and wealth.
 The American Kennel Club registered the Pekingese in 1906.
 Today, its popularity has neither waned nor faltered, remaining an excellent choice for show dog fancier and purebred connoisseurs alike.